cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-With the unique ID `sub` parsed from the `Cookie` header, we can use it to retrieve the user information we previously stored in KV:
+With the unique ID `sub` parsed from the `Cookie` header, we can use it to retrieve the user information we previously stored in KV.
+First, we'll do a lookup to Workers KV using the `sub` field as a key - if it isn't found, we'll throw an `Error`.
+Next, we'll take that data from Workers KV and attempt to parse it as JSON - if that fails, another `Error` will be thrown:

 ```js
 // workers-site/auth0.js